Unless your food is fresh from the garden, there is going to be some processing involved in getting it to market.

 With sugar, it is so much harder, people must have some sugar, but it is hard to keep the balance.
 This effect is also a significant contributor to gaining weight after quitting smoking.

-I would agree that sugar is one the most addicting substance that we must deal with in life.
+I would agree that sugar is one of the most addicting substance that we must deal with in life.

 The complex carbohydrate is what we get through rice, noodles, beans, peas, corn and other starchy vegetables.